tzekid/consist-contest/memes.md

 ## The SPL language

+- pipes
+- commands and resources

-- image with the dissection of an search command
+- process of searching:
-- how do you search:

 1. Specify an index and time range that will retrieve all of the events you're interested in.
 2. Add filters to better specify and reduce the number of events to just those you want to work with, and eliminate the rest.